ONVIF Device Manager Review and Download - NVR IPCAMERA SECURITY

 What is ONVIF Device Manager

-ONVIF Device Manager is a FREE software used to test and manage video transmitters such as , DVRs, NVRs and Encoders which are compliant with the ONVIF protocol.
+ONVIF Device Manager is a FREE software used to test and manage network video transmitters such as , DVRs, NVRs and Encoders which are compliant with the ONVIF protocol.
 It was developed by the company Synesis located in Moscow, Russia and it’s distributed under the GNU General Public License.

 ==> If you don’t know what ONVIF is, I highly recommend you to read the article: What is ONVIF which has a good introduction on the topic and also the article ONVIF protocol, the benefits, and drawbacks which shows in details some important information you should know.